Optimal screening of children with acute malnutrition requires a change in current WHO guidelines as MUAC and WHZ identify different patient groups

 Forlagets udgivne version, 868 KB, PDF-dokument

-BACKGROUND: Timely treatment of acute malnutrition in children <5 age could of prevent years>500,000 deaths annually.
+BACKGROUND: Timely treatment of acute malnutrition in children <5 years of age could prevent >500,000 deaths annually.
 Screening at community level is essential to identify children with malnutrition.
 Current WHO guidelines for community screening for malnutrition recommend a Mid Upper Arm Circumference (MUAC) of <115 mm to identify severe acute malnutrition (SAM).
-However, it is currently unclear how MUAC relates to the other indicator used to define acute malnutrition: weight-for-height Z-score (WHZ).5>
+However, it is currently unclear how MUAC relates to the other indicator used to define acute malnutrition: weight-for-height Z-score (WHZ).

 METHODS: Secondary data from >11,000 Cambodian children, obtained by different surveys between 2010 and 2012, was used to calculate sensitivity and ROC curves for MUAC and WHZ.